Skip to main content

 Step 3: Your school will submit your request and the documentation.
 ACT will review the request and then will notify your school.
 You should hear back from the school within two weeks.

-How to apply for SAT Accommodations
+How to Apply for SAT Accommodations

 The College Board’s website has the most up-to-date instructions on applying for accommodations.